 2. Credit Risk.
-The Company's exposure to credit risk arises primarily from its deposits with banks of good credit rating.
-The maximum exposure to credit risk is equivalent to the carrying amount of these cash in banks.
-Customer - NTDCC These cash in banks are deposited with a reputable bank that belonged to the top three banks in the Philippines and approved by management The Company's significant concentration of credit risk is on its transactions with NTDCC, its sole customer.
-Depot royalties are collected in accordance with the agreement and the Group's credit policy with no reported defaults and write-offs in previous years.
+The Company's exposure to credit risk arises from cash deposits with banks and financial institutions, as well as credit exposure on receivable from customers, related parties and other counterparties.
+The fair values of these financial assets approximate net carrying amounts due to their short-term maturities.
+The Company's significant concentration of credit risk is on its transactions with NTDCC, its sole customer.
+Banks Customer - NTDCC internal policies.
+Short-term advances from related parties are availed to cover for immediate expenses and maturing obligations.
+The Group is also able to defer payments of some of its due to related party balances.
+These cash in banks are deposited with a reputable bank that belonged to the top three banks in the Philippines and approved by management Depot royalties are collected in accordance with the agreement and the Group's credit policy with no reported defaults and write-offs in previous years.
 In addition, credit risk is minimized by monitoring receivables regularly.
-Lepanto/Alakor Equity Price Risk.
-The Company is exposed to fair value changes on its Available-For-Sale (AFS) investments in listed equity securities.
-The Company's policy is to maintain risk at an acceptable level.
-The Company's shares are not traded at the PSE at the moment.
-Once the voluntary suspension of the trading of the Company's shares is lifted, movement in share price will be monitored regularly to determine the impact on its financial position.
 What are the Opportunity/ies Identified?
 Identify the opportunity/ies related to material topic of the organization Which stakeholders are affected?
-Management Approach New sources of cash flow through potential future Investors and The Company coordinates and negotiates investment and or cash infusions into the Company over the next five years.
-Shareholders closely with its Parent Company to manage cash flow risks.
+Management Approach New sources of cash flow through potential future investment and or cash infusions into the Company over the next five years.
+Investors and Shareholders The Company coordinates and negotiates closely with its Parent Company to manage cash flow risks.
 Entry into renewable energy generation and operation shall provide a constant source of cash flows once the Power Purchase Agreement with the offtaker is signed.